-That’s where rate of perceived exertion (RPE) comes in as a great alternative to measuring HR for individuals wanting to gauge their exercise intensity when measuring HR alone is not an option.
+That’s where the rate of perceived exertion (RPE) comes in.
+RPE is a great alternative to measuring HR for individuals wanting to gauge their exercise intensity when measuring HR alone is not an option.

-The Borg RPE scale is a subjective scale from 6 to 20 that allows you to identify how much effort certain activities require for you.
+The Borg RPE scale is a subjective scale from 6 to 20 that allows you to identify how much effort certain activities require.
 Using this scale, you can easily self-monitor low-, moderate-, and high-intensity exercise and target how challenging your workout should be.
-Most exercise, for the average person, should fall into the moderate-intensity category.
+Most exercise for the average person should fall into the moderate-intensity category.

 • Low-intensity exercise: 9-11